chloejchou/balloon/README.md

 ### Wireframes

 This game will consist of a single screen with nav links to the Github repo, my LinkedIn, and the instructional modal.
 The screen will be set around a rotating planet, with the rocket positioned near the center of the screen.
-Oncoming asteroids will enter from the left.
+Oncoming asteroids will enter from the right.
 When the user hits an asteroid, the score will appear on the screen along with a Play Again button.

 ![wireframes](images/wireframe.png)